Phone: (312) 214-0000

 Northwestern University School of Law, J.D.
 (1993)

-Illinois, New York, Supreme Court of the U.S., U.S. Court of Appeals for the 1st Circuit, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 7th Circuit, U.S. Court of Appeals for the 8th Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. District Court for the District of CO, U.S. District Court for the Northern District of IL, U.S. District Court for the Central District of IL, U.S. District Court for the Southern District of IL, U.S. District Court for the Northern District of IN, U.S. District Court for the District of NE, U.S. District Court for the Northern District of TX, U.S. District Court for the Eastern District of TX
+Illinois, New York, U.S. Supreme Court, U.S. Court of Appeals for the 1st Circuit, U.S. Court of Appeals for the 2nd Circuit, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 7th Circuit, U.S. Court of Appeals for the 8th Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. District Court for the District of CO, U.S. District Court for the Northern District of IL, U.S. District Court for the Central District of IL, U.S. District Court for the Southern District of IL, U.S. District Court for the Northern District of IN, U.S. District Court for the District of NE, U.S. District Court for the Northern District of TX, U.S. District Court for the Eastern District of TX, U.S. District Court for the Southern District of TX

-With one of the country's leading consumer class action practices, Mr. Levitt has successfully served as counsel in numerous class and complex litigation cases at both the state and federal courts, on the trial and appellate court levels.
-His current cases include several notable consumer actions: In re Imprelis Herbicide, Sales Practice, and Products Liability Litigation; In re Porsche Cars North America Inc., Plastic Coolant Tubes Product Liability Litigation; and In re Wesson Oil Marketing and Sales Practices Litigation.
+With one of the country's leading consumer litigation practices, Mr. Levitt has successfully served as counsel in numerous class and complex litigation cases at both the state and federal courts, as well as on the trial and appellate court levels.
+His current cases include several notable consumer actions: In re Honey Transshipping Litigation; In re Porsche Cars North America Inc., Plastic Coolant Tubes Product Liability Litigation; In re Stryker Rejuvenate and ABG II Hip Implant Litigation; Belville v.
+Ford Motor Company; In Re: Dial Complete Marketing and Sales Litigation; and In re Wesson Oil Marketing and Sales Practices Litigation.

 Mr. Levitt serves as President of the Class Action Trial Lawyers, a division of the National Trial Lawyers, of which he is an Executive Committee Member.
 Since 2005, Mr. Levitt has served as an elected member of the American Law Institute and a member of the American Association for Justice.
 Mr. Levitt sits on the Board of Advisors for the Chicago chapter of the American Constitution Society for Law and Policy.
 In 2013, he became an Advisory Board Member of the Institute for Consumer Antitrust Studies.
 Mr. Levitt is also a peer reviewer of articles submitted to AAJ's Trial magazine.